Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/PROTOTYPE.md

 - boolean canHold
 - int score
     - Score calculated based on rows cleared and multipliers
+- int framesSinceInput
+  - Counts down from 30 every frame to track when to lock a piece
+- int framesUntilLock
+  - Ensures that the piece can't stay at the bottom for too long if inputs are being spammed

 ### Methods
 - void displayBag(), displayHold(), displayScore()